 Earth Explorer 10

 In September 2018, the Daedalus, G-Class (now named Hydroterra) and Stereoid (now named Harmony) candidate missions were chosen to enter pre-feasibility study and compete to be the tenth Earth Explorer mission.
+In February 2021, ESA selected Harmony to go forward to Phase-A for further design consolidation and feasibility assessment.

 Earth Explorer 11